Thunderbird is a popular full featured open source mail client.

 Ideally, change at least the default folders as noted above before using the account.
 Otherwise, Thunderbird may create duplicate Drafts, Junk, Sent, and Trash folders in the account.
 To avoid confusion later, I suggest they be deleted.

-I find it difficult to get folders set up as I like, so once I’ve done the above I check my work.
+I find it difficult to coax Thunderbird to set up folders as I like, so once I’ve done the above I check my work.
 I write a message to myself and save it as draft, confirming that the draft is saved to the desired folder.
 I then send the message, and confirm that it is removed from the draft folder and appears in the inbox and desired sent folder.
 I then delete it from the inbox, and confirm that it is moved to the desired trash folder.

 If you have address books to import, do it at Tools – Import and select address books.
-Thunderbird can import address books in LDIF, TAB, CSV, TXT, and VCF formats.
+Thunderbird can import address books in LDIF, TAB, CSV, TXT, and VCF formats, although results are very hit or miss.
 Ironically, one format Thunderbird cannot import is MAB, Thunderbird’s own native address book format.
 Moving address books between profiles is dated but may offer clues.

 ADD-ONS AND PLUG-INS